I interviewed Dennis Skinner,MP for Bolsover, at the House of Commons in April 2013:

 We are talking about his mother, Lucy, and how twenty years ago when she was in the later stages of dementia, he would sing her favourite songs to her.
 Despite her not knowing who he was, she could join in the songs.
 Twenty years later, this is now common practice in the care of dementia sufferers and Dennis sings one of her favourite songs to me – he makes for easy listening.

 I had asked for an interview for our “People Who Changed Their Destination” page given that he started life as a Miner, was eventually offered, and declined, a government post by James Callaghan and remains the Working Class Hero in the House at 81 years old.

 I had been quick to clarify, when I first rang him, that I was not a journalist, “Not a journalist?
 What then?”
 Clumsily I said I was a Social Worker but before I could elaborate on my work in Social Services, he interrupted disapprovingly “So you’re moonlighting then?
 “Nooooo” I reassured, “I train Social Workers in their work with families”.
-“Hmmm“, he said and silence followed.
+I heard an “Hmmm“, and silence followed.
 I have never had to sell myself so hard as I did on that telephone call “I just want to interview you as part of our ethos that the circumstances of a person’s birth does not have to determine the future” I held my breath “Hmmmmm” he said, “What do you want to know?”

 I’d heard a rumour that he was retiring from politics.
 Note to self: rumours shouldn’t be repeated verbatim as in: “I know you are retiring at the next election and I just want the opportunity that I might not get again”.